University of Connecticut Archives and Special Collections: Children's authors and artists

 Comprising over 120 archives of notable authors and illustrators of children’s literature native to or identified with the Northeast and East Coast of the United States, the Northeast Children’s Literature Collection (NCLC) has as its purpose to preserve the history of the creation of our best literature written for children.
 Emphasis is given to the perception of children’s literature as a form of art over other educational or social intentions.
 Archives are collected to document the process of children’s book creation by authors and illustrators in collaboration with agents, editors, designers and publishers.
 Creators include Richard Scarry, Marc Simont, James Marshall, Ruth Krauss, Arnold Lobel, Ed Young, Tomie dePaola, Leonard Weisgard, Esphyr Slobodkina, Joanna Cole, Grace Lin, Natalie Babbitt, Barbara Cooney, Mary Ann Hoberman, Norman H. Finkelstein, Jean Marzollo, Barry Moser, Robert Andrew Parker, Candice F. Ransom, Cyndy Szekeres, and Rosemary Wells.

 Connecticut business

 The Connecticut business collections document Connecticut’s evolution from an agrarian society to one that played a vital role in the Industrial Revolution.
-Comprised of daybooks from grist mills, dairy farms, and quarries of the early 19th century to annual reports and stock statements of companies whose dealings extended internationally in the mid and late 20th century, the majority of the archives are of businesses that made Connecticut an industry leader in the 19th and early 20th century/ Products include textiles and silk, brass and hardware manufacturing, clocks and watches, heavy machinery and tools, and telecommunications, with some collections in the areas of banking, rubber manufacturing, knitting needles, surgical sutures, toiletries and thermoses.
+The archives comprise daybooks from grist mills, dairy farms, and quarries of the early 19th century to annual reports and stock statements of companies whose dealings extended internationally in the mid and late 20th century.
+The majority of the archives are of businesses that made Connecticut an industry leader in the 19th and early 20th century/ Products include textiles and silk, brass and hardware manufacturing, clocks and watches, heavy machinery and tools, and telecommunications, with some collections in the areas of banking, rubber manufacturing, knitting needles, surgical sutures, toiletries and thermoses.